coolbutuseless/emphatic/README.md

 ## What’s in the box

-There are separate high-level functions for highlighting data.frames and matrices, and a low-level function which can be used on both.
+There are separate high-level functions for highlighting data.frames, matrices and simple vectors.
+There is also a low-level highlghting function which can be used on data.frames and matrices.

 The `hl_` prefix can be read as `highlight`.

 -   `hl()` for highlighting data.frames
 -   `hl_mat()` for highlighting matrices
--   `hl_vec()` for highlighting atomic vectors
+-   `hl_vec()` for highlighting simple atomic vectors
 -   `hl_loc()` for low-level control of highlighting of both data.frames and matrices
 -   `hl_opt()` to set some local options on the current `emphatic`